-- Notification of disclosure: There is requirement to notify the CDR consumer of the disclosure of their CDR data to an accredited person as soon as practicable after the disclosure of the CDR data. - Updating the consumer's dashboard: There is a general obligation to update the CDR consumer's dashboard as soon as practicable after the information required to be contained on the consumer dashboard changes. - C.109 Where a CDR representative has obtained consents from the CDR consumer under a CDR representative arrangement, the CDR principal must comply with the notification requirements set out in paragraph C.108.
-However, the CDR Rules provide that, where a CDR principal is required to provide one of these notifications, the notice may be given through the CDR representative.
+- Notification of collection: There is a requirement to notify the CDR consumer of the collection of their CDR data as soon as practicable after the collection of CDR data. - Notification of disclosure: There is requirement to notify the CDR consumer of the disclosure of their CDR data to an accredited person as soon as practicable after the disclosure of the CDR data. - Updating the consumer's dashboard: There is a general obligation to update the CDR consumer's dashboard as soon as practicable after the information required to be contained on the consumer dashboard changes. - C.107 Data holders also have a general obligation under the CDR Rules to update the CDR consumer's consumer dashboard as soon as practicable, where there is a change in the information required for that dashboard.
+In addition, data holders must notify the consumer of the disclosure of their CDR data as soon as practicable after the disclosure of CDR data.